-The Willis Class Stipulation recognizes that there would be Court-imposed flass, limits on the Willis Class' correlative share of overlying rights because the said Basin is and has been in an overdraft condition for decades; has no impact on the Court's duty

-- 2) No member of the Willis Class has established any present right to produce of groundwater for reasonable and beneficial use based on their unexercised overlying claim; and hat protects the - 3) The Physical Solution recognizes the Willis Class' share of correlative overlying rights and does not unreasonably burden its members' rights given the significant reductions in groundwater pumping and increased expense incurred by the Stipulating Parties in the Physical Solution.
+- The Willis Class Stipulation recognizes that there would be Court-imposed limits on the Willis Class' correlative share of overlying rights because the Basin is and has been in an overdraft condition for decades; - 2) No member of the Willis Class has established any present right to produce groundwater for reasonable and beneficial use based on their unexercised overlying claim; and - The Physical Solution recognizes the Willis Class' share of correlative overlying rights and does not unreasonably burden its members' rights given the significant reductions in groundwater pumping and increased expense incurred by the Stipulating Parties in the Physical Solution.
 At this time, more than the entire native safe yield is being applied to reasonable and beneficial uses.